This topic describes the projects feature.

 The job is enabled by default, and set to run every half hour.

-See also the Optimizely Project Enhancements Labs add-on, which contains further improvements to the projects feature.
+See also the Optimizely Project Enhancements Labs app (add-on), which contains further improvements to the projects feature.